-- financial assets measured at amortised cost - debt investments measured at FVOCI recognition and when estimating ECL, the Branch considers reasonable and supportable information that is relevant and available without undue cost or effort.
+- financial assets measured at amortised cost - debt investments measured at FVOCI

+When determining whether the credit risk of a financial assets has increased significant since initial recognition and when estimating ECL, the Branch considers reasonable and supportable information that is relevant and available without undue cost or effort.
 This includes both quantitative and qualitative information and analysis based on the Branch's historical experience and informed credit assessment and including forward looking information.